pchemguy/ChatGPTExploratoryPrompting/Writing/IterativeTextImprovement_MemoryContext.md

 ```
 </details>

-Then I asked ChatGPT to review a text (which implied improvement of the text accord):
+Then I asked ChatGPT to review a text (which implied improvement of the text accordingly to the previously applied style guidelines):

 ```
 Review the text